-Carolyn Birdsall is Assistant Professor of Media Studies, University of Amsterdam.
-Birdsall studied at the University of New South Wales (History and Media/Communications) and Heinrich Heine Universität Düsseldorf, before completing a doctorate at the University of Amsterdam.
+Carolyn Birdsall is Associate Professor of Media Studies, University of Amsterdam.
+Birdsall studied at the University of New South Wales (History and Media/Communications) and Heinrich-Heine-Universität Düsseldorf, before completing a doctorate at the University of Amsterdam.
 Her monograph, Nazi Soundscapes (AUP, 2012) was the recipient of the ASCA Book Award 2013.
-Since 2016, Birdsall is director of the ASCA Cities Project, and starting in 2019, she will lead the NWO-funded project TRACE (Tracking Radio Archival Collections in Europe, 1930-1960), which examines how European radio was archived, circulated and re-used under conditions of war, occupation and reconstruction.
+Birdsall is director of the ASCA Cities Project, and starting in 2019, she will lead the NWO-funded project TRACE (Tracking Radio Archival Collections in Europe, 1930-1960), which examines how European radio was archived, circulated and re-used under conditions of war, occupation and reconstruction.